wessenstam/secretserver/module10/module10.rst

 Step Four: Choose Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Use the exact same method to add Send Email to Owner task to the Event Pipeline.
+Use the exact same method to add **Send Email to Owners** task to the Event Pipeline.
 Many tasks present a popup page for you to provide additional information when you click on them.
 #.
 Set *Subject Pattern* to **This Secret has now Expired**
 #.
 Set *Email Body Pattern* to **This Secret has now Expired**
 #.
 Leave the *High Priority* unchecked